Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Discussion

 We have only studied energy conservation in our simulations and described the problems leading to non-conservation.
 Conserving energy and/or linear momentum does not necessarily imply that the simulations are accurate.
-There are numerous other issues that would need a thorough investigation in order to understand how accurately and how deep we can simulate SIDM haloes into the collapse phase.
-In the following, we list some of these aspects. \begin{enumerate} \item The resolution of the simulations, i.e.\ how many particles are used is crucial to accurately simulate the evolution of a halo.
-With an increasing number of resolution elements the numerical representation of the physical density distribution becomes less noisy. $N$-body simulations are known to suffer from artificial two-body interactions that lead to a numerical core \citep{Dehnen_2001}.
+There are numerous other issues that would need a thorough investigation in order to understand how accurately and how deeply we can simulate SIDM halos into the collapse phase.
+In the following, we list some of these aspects. \begin{enumerate} \item The resolution of the simulations, namely,\ how many particles are used is crucial to accurately simulate the evolution of a halo.
+With an increasing number of resolution elements, the numerical representation of the physical density distribution becomes less noisy. $N$-body simulations are known to suffer from artificial two-body interactions that lead to a numerical core \citep{Dehnen_2001}.
 This is because the $N$-body representation artificially clusters the matter in contrast to the smooth physical matter distribution leading to artificial perturbations in the gravitational potential.
-How good the approximation of the DM halo with an $N$-body system of $N$ particles and an average density of $\rho$ is, can be measured with the relaxation time, $t_\mathrm{relax}$, \citep[e.g.][]{Binney_2008}.
+The question of the accuracy of the approximation of the DM halo with an $N$-body system of $N$ particles and an average density of $\rho$ can be measured with the relaxation time, $t_\mathrm{relax}$, \citep[e.g.][]{Binney_2008} as:

-On time scales smaller than $t_\mathrm{relax}$ we can consider the system as collisionless and to be a good representation of the DM halo.
+On timescales smaller than $t_\mathrm{relax}$ we can consider the system as collisionless and to be a good representation of the DM halo.
 On longer timescales, collisional effects become visible and the simulated halo behaves similarly to being evolved with self-interactions.
 Strictly speaking, the collisional effects are present right from the beginning, but it is important that they are negligible compared to the DM self-interaction.
-This requires the relaxation time scale to be longer than the time scale of the self-interactions.
-The time scale on which self-interactions affect the evolution of a halo is
+This requires the relaxation timescale to be longer than the timescale of the self-interactions.
+The timescale on which self-interactions affect the evolution of a halo is: